leylabmpi/StrainVis/SynTrackerVis_app/manual.md

 2. **Save data table:** The data table that was used to create the plot can be saved as text in a delimited format.

-## Single Genome Visualization
+## Single Species Visualization

-The single genome visualization is combined of two types of analyses:
+The single species visualization is combined of two types of analyses:

 1. **APSS-based analyses:** Analyses based on the APSS (Average Pairwise Synteny Scores) that are calculated using N sub-sampled regions (according to the user's choice).